aurora-multiphysics/aegis/README.md

 And finally this repo should be built with the following flag:

     cmake -DDAGMC_DIR=\${DAGMC_DIR}

+In order to produce visualisations to be used with ParaView, Aegis also makes use of the `VTK library` which should be installed locally.
+The CMakeLists.txt file included will pull the the necessary modules from VTK to produce visualisations as shown:

 Some example outputs from an Aegis run with the same magnetic equilibrium and geometry are shown below: